-- listen to what is being said without displaying shock or disbelief; - accept what is being said; - allow the child to talk freely; - reassure the child whilst not promising them that it will be ok or that it might not be possible to keep; - never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child; - reassure him or her that what has happened is not his or her fault; - stress that it was the right thing to tell; - listen, only asking questions when necessary to clarify; - not criticise the alleged perpetrator; - explain what has to be done next and who has to be told; - make a written record but do not ask the child to write their own account (see Record Keeping); and - pass the information to the Designated Safeguarding Lead without delay using the record procedures outlined in section 13.
+- reassure the child whilst not promising them that it will be ok or that it might not be possible to keep; - never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child; - reassure him or her that what has happened is not his or her fault; - stress that it was the right thing to tell; - listen, only asking questions when necessary to clarify; - not criticise the alleged perpetrator; - explain what has to be done next and who has to be told; - make a written record but do not ask the child to write their own account (see Record Keeping); and - pass the information to the Designated Safeguarding Lead without delay using the record procedures outlined in section 14.
 Where possible all information should be shared using My Concern.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 8.2), and tell the DSL as soon as possible that you have done so.
+Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 9.2), and tell the DSL as soon as possible that you have done so.